astranetworld/rast/README.md

 ## Contributing

-We welcome contributions to the Rust Blockchain Project!
-To contribute, please follow these steps:
+We're excited to welcome contributions to the Rust Blockchain Project!
+To get started, please follow these steps:

 1. Fork the repository.
-2. Create a new branch with your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your branch.
-4. Create a pull request with a detailed description of your changes.
+4. Submit a pull request with a detailed description of your changes.

 Kindly make sure your code complies with the project's coding standards and successfully passes all tests before submitting a pull request.